fsprojects/FSharpPlus/DESIGN_GUIDELINES.md

 ### Naming

  - General F# guidelines and naming conventions apply here.
- - For new functions or operators, try to match first existing de-facto conventions in F# (ie: `map2` instead of `unzip`).
+ - For new functions or operators, try to match first existing de-facto conventions in F# (ie: `foldBack` instead of `foldRight`).
  - If there is no possibility to relate the name with an existing F# function name, we look in other languages, prefereably FP first languages.
  - Generic functions should be named the same as module specific ones, ie: `map`, not `fmap`.